brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Battle Angel Alita**

+I read this comic when I was younger, and it’s kind of neat to see it made into a live action film.
+I still can’t get over the uncanny valley eyes that Rose Salazar’s character has though.
+Overall, this was a fun action film.

 **The Predator**

 I’ve seen folks watching this on a bunch of planes in the past year or so, and as a long-time fan of the Predator, I entered into it grudgingly.
 The first two films were tight thrillers, but at this point, I can’t tell what the series wants to be.
 If you can watch this for free, I guess it’s ok?